mayhemood/css-spanish-vocabulary/README.md

 # spanish-vocabulary
 First dive into CSS.
-Using CSS to match the heading in Spanish to the color that the word represents.
+Using CSS to match the heading in Spanish to the color that the word represents. hablas español